Kartik-Lohar/Distracted_Driver_Detection/README.md

 Note: Here I have used Google Colab for accomplishing this project.
 So all the paths of files in the code are according to google colab paths.
 So before running the code please ensure all the paths.

+Steps to run the WebApp:

+Step 1: First Download whole code and files into your PC.

+Step 2: Install the necessary libraies needed into your PC to run this Webpp.

+Step 3: Change the Path in code according to your directory structure.

+Step 4: Run the file app.py in your terminal which provide you a link of localhost.
+Copy that url and paste it in your browser and click enter and see the magic.